 In 2012, Velasco rose to become one of the cooperative's Board of Directors.
-When SIPBUPCO became a multi-purpose cooperative, she straight away engaged in milk collection.
+When SIPBUPCO became straight away engaged in milk collection.

-At present, she has eight carabaos and three of these are from PCC.
+and three of these are from PCC.

 Tucked away in the outskirts of San Jose town, Velasco owns a parcel of land where she had put up a shelter for her animals.
 She also planted napier grass and other feedstuff there.